 For example, it is not uncommon for a food delivery driver to reach into a bag of fast food and snatch up a handful of fries.
 This is technically not illegal, although it is offensive.
 However, what if a food delivery driver spits in or licks your food?
 In that case, the driver can actually be arrested and charged with battery.

-Below, our food delivery accident lawyers will discuss the various laws affecting food tampering and any possible legal consequences for a food delivery driver who does this.
-If you or a loved one suffered injuries as a result of a food delivery incident or accident, the experienced food delivery accident attorneys at West Coast Trial Lawyers are always here to answer any questions you may have about claims and damages available to you.
+Below, we will discuss what laws affect food tampering and if any legal consequences are administered to the food delivery driver who does this.
+If you or a loved one suffered injuries as a result of a food delivery incident or accident, our experienced food delivery accident attorneys at West Coast Trial Lawyers are always here to answer any questions you may have about claims and damages available to you.